Pogacar triumphs on first Tour de France mountain

 - Jonas VingegaardDanish cyclist, born 1996

+The Planche des Belles Filles climb is significant for Pogacar, who won his first Tour de France stage here in 2020, a win that brought him the title.

-Pogacar punished all his key rivals except Vingegaard, with Geraint Thomas losing 14sec and Adam Yates 29, as some riders dismounted and pushed up the punishing finale.
+On Friday, Pogacar punished all his key rivals, except Vingegaard.
+Geraint Thomas lost 14sec and Adam Yates 29, as some riders dismounted and pushed up the steep finale.

-Having taken the lead Thursday Pogacar had warned his adversaries of his intention to win this stage, and the 23-year-old led the peloton in the hunt to reel in the escapees.
+Having taken the lead on Thursday, Pogacar had warned his adversaries of his intention to win what for him was an emblematic stage, and the 23-year-old led the peloton in the hunt to reel in the escapees.

 The 7km-long, 9-percent gradient up La Super Planche des Belles Filles in the Vosges was the first mountain on the Tour and provided a pulsating finish.

+The final kilometre of the ascent was over gravel, with the gradient rising to a crushing 24 percent and fans hammering deafeningly on the advertising hoardings on the roadside barriers.

-Vingegaard attacked first overtaking Lennard Kamna within 50m of the line as Pogacar followed, timing his final kick to perfection.
+The Dane Vingegaard attacked first, overtaking Lennard Kamna within 50m of the line as Pogacar followed, timing his final kick to perfection.

-The finish line was also the scene of Pogacar's first Tour de France triumph where he beat Primoz Roglic on the final-day time trial of the 2020 Tour.
+Primoz Roglic was third ahead of Kamna, Thomas fourth, with Frenchman Romain Bardet and Spaniard Enric Mas limiting their own losses to 21sec.

+"It was so hard, I was really on the limit," said the winner.
+"Jonas was really strong at the end and I had to give it all.

 Pogacar's family and girlfriend were waiting at the finish line as stewards attended to the exhausted Vingegaard, guiding his bike out of the way of the following riders.